Ralph Bellamy: Early life

-Film and television career
+Career

 His film career began with The Secret Six (1931), starring Wallace Beery and featuring Jean Harlow and Clark Gable.
 By the end of 1933, he had already appeared in 22 movies, including Rebecca of Sunnybrook Farm (1932) and the second lead in the action film Picture Snatcher with James Cagney (1933).
-He played in seven more films in 1934 alone, including Woman in the Dark, based on a Dashiell Hammett story, in which Bellamy played the lead, second-billed under Fay Wray.
+He played in seven more films in 1934 alone, including Woman in the Dark, based on a Dashiell Hammett story, in which Bellamy played the lead, second billed under Fay Wray.
 Bellamy received a nomination for the Academy Award for Best Supporting Actor for his role in The Awful Truth (1937) with Irene Dunne and Cary Grant, and played a similar part, that of a naive boyfriend competing with Grant's sophisticated character, in His Girl Friday (1940).
 He portrayed detective Ellery Queen in a few films during the 1940s, but as his film career did not progress, he returned to the stage, where he continued to perform throughout the 1950s.
-Bellamy appeared in other movies during this time, including Dance, Girl, Dance (1940) with Maureen O'Hara and Lucille Ball, and the horror classic The Wolf Man (1941) with Lon Chaney, Jr. and Evelyn Ankers.
+Bellamy appeared in other movies during this time, including Dance, Girl, Dance (1940) with Maureen O'Hara and Lucille Ball, and the horror classic The Wolf Man (1941) with Lon Chaney Jr. and Evelyn Ankers.
 He also appeared in The Ghost of Frankenstein (1942) with Chaney and Bela Lugosi.

-In 1949, Bellamy starred in the television series Man Against Crime (also known as Follow That Man) on the DuMont Television Network; initially telecast live in its earlier seasons, the program lasted until 1956 and was simulcast for a season on Dumont and NBC and ran on CBS during a different year.
-The lead role was taken by Frank Lovejoy in 1956, who subsequently starred in Meet McGraw.

-Bellamy appeared on television in numerous roles over the following years.
-He was a regular panelist on the game show To Tell the Truth during its initial run.
-Bellamy starred as Willard Mitchell, along with Patricia Breslin and Paul Fix, in the 1961 episode "The Haven" of The DuPont Show with June Allyson.
-About this same time, he appeared on The Barbara Stanwyck Show.
-In December 1961, he portrayed the part of Judge Quince in the episode "Judgement at Hondo Seco" on Rawhide.